fernandoseguim/powerShell-Docs.pt-br/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ###  <a name="optfc"></a> OutputPaneTextForegroundColor
   Esse recurso está presente no ISE do Windows PowerShell 2.0, mas foi removido ou renomeado em versões posteriores do ISE.
 Para versões posteriores, consulte [ConsolePaneForegroundColor](#conpfc).

- A propriedade de leitura\/gravação que muda a cor de primeiro plano do texto no painel de Saída no ISE do Windows PowerShell 2.0.
+ A propriedade de leitura/gravação que muda a cor do primeiro plano do texto no Painel de saída no ISE do Windows PowerShell 2.0.

 ```
 # Changes the foreground color of the text in the Output Pane to blue.